casper-devrel/docs-redux/cspr-docs/docs/operators/setup/basic-node-configuration.md

 - `casper-node/<NETWORK NAME>` - Folder containing databases and related files produced by the node binary.
 For Mainnet, the network name is `casper` and for Testnet it is `casper-test`.
     - `data.lmdb` - Persistent global state store of the network
     - `data.lmbd-lock` - Lockfile for the `data.lmdb` database
-    - `storage.lmdb` - Persistent store of all other network data, primarily Blocks and Deploys
+    - `storage.lmdb` - Persistent store of all other network data, primarily Blocks and transactions
     - `storage.lmdb-lock` - Lockfile for the `storage.lmdb` database
     - `unit_files/` - Folder containing transient caches of consensus information